 After that, the score is calculated and outputted using the Trivia Scores reader.

 The Trivia Scores reader iterates through the players array, and based on the player scores executes either the Single, Multiple, or All container.
 The Single container is executed when there’s only one player, or all the players have a unique score.
 The Multiple container is executed when there are two or more players with the same score, and lastly, the All container is executed when all the players have the same score.
 The Trivia Scores Reader calculates all that for you.
 You just have to place the expression to evaluate the players array in the Players field.
 The array has to contain player names and player scores.

 You should also enter the name of the name field under the Name field property, and the name of the score field under the Score field property.

 This enables you to access different values under Status variable name.
 You can access the current player name, or names array when multiple players have the same score.
 You can also access score, rank, and check if it’s the first or the last ranking player.

 Example: accessing rank

-The Trivia Multiplayer has separate workflows for cases when there’s only one player and cases when there are multiple players playing.
+The Trivia Multiplayer has separate flows for cases when there’s only one player and cases when there are multiple players playing.

 Lastly, players are asked if they want to play again.
-If the answer is in the affirmative, player scores and some of the other variables are reset and players are sent back to the Get questions block.
+If the answer is in the affirmative, player scores and some of the other variables are reset and players are sent back to the Choose trivia category block.
 If the players answer in the negative, variables are reset for a new game, and the game exits.